Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Measurement of transport motional excitation

 \section{Measurement of transport motional excitation}

-Uncompensated transport waveforms give the ion strong motional excitation, which we measure via carrier Rabi oscillations.
-For an ion in a thermal state characterized by an average occupation number $\bar n$, carrier oscillations are modified as
+We measure the motional excitation during transport via carrier Rabi oscillations.
+For an ion in a motional state characterized by a phonon distribution $P(n)$, the Rabi oscillation signal has contributions from all populated Fock states and it reads as